January is Learn to Ski and Snowboard Month

 Many ski areas are offering great values in Learn to Ski and Snowboard Programs for LSSM.
 And taking a lesson from a pro is the best way to learn and begin to master the basics and techniques.
 Because once you have those basics under your belt, it’s only a matter of practice before you’re hitting the black diamond slopes.

-5 Reasons to Learn to Ski or Snowboard This Month
+5 Reasons to Learn

 1. Family.
 Many parents teach their children how to ride bikes for the summer and skiing or snowboarding offers a great outdoor family activity for winter.
 Picture that proud moment when your little tyke makes their way down the hill all on their own the first time (without falling – hurray!).
 And if you’re not a pro skier or snowboarder yourself, most ski areas offer lessons for reasonable rates, especially for children.
 It pays off to learn the basics and techniques right away.
 Learning a new sport and participating in a new activity as a family creates a lifetime of wonderful memories –don’t forget the camera!